StdCoutPy/StdCoutPy/README.md

 - 🔭 I’m currently working on [StdCoutPy](https://github.com/StdCoutPy)

-- 📚 main direction of web development using django
+- 📚 main direction of fullstack web development using django

-- 🌱 I’m currently learning web programming and Unity
+- 🌱 I’m currently learning web programming and C++

-- ⚡ Fun fact: I use underscore over spaces

 - 🤔Ask for questions about programming